As used in this Chapter, the following words have the meaning indicated:

-No handbill or flyer shall be left at or attached to any of the property having a "no solicitor" sign of the type described in Section 625.140(1) and (2).
+No handbill or flyer shall be left at or attached to any of the property (a) listed on the City "no visit" list, or (b) having a "no solicitor" sign of the type described in Section 610.160(1) and (2).

-Any person observed distributing handbills or flyers shall be required to identify himself/herself to the Police (either by producing a license or other form of identification).
+Any person observed distributing handbills or flyers shall be required to identify himself/herself to the Police (either by producing an identification card or other form of identification).
 This is for the purpose of knowing the likely identity of the perpetrator if the City receives a complaint of damage caused to private property during the distribution of handbills or flyers.

 No peddler, solicitor or canvasser shall: